ClickCease What are URLs? A guide to better & SEO-friendly URLs

 • Path: Indicates the specific page or file location (e.g., /blog/seo-basics).

-Remember, your URL is often the first interaction users have with your content.
-A well-optimized URL sets the tone, making a lasting impression and laying the groundwork for higher rankings.
+Your URL is often the first interaction users have with your content.
+A well-optimized URL sets the tone and lays the groundwork for higher rankings.

 Why are URLs important for SEO?